What Is an IRA and Which Type is Best for You?

 How an IRA works

-For traditional IRAs and Roth IRAs, the contribution limit for 2024 is $7,000.
+For traditional IRAs and Roth IRAs, the contribution limit for 2024 and 2025 is $7,000.
 If you are 50 or older, you can make a “catch-up” contribution of $1,000.
 You can make contributions for the current year by the tax filing deadline of the following year, which is typically April 15th.

 But you can only make contributions with earned income.
 Earned income includes wages, salaries, tips, bonuses, commissions and net earnings self-employment income.
 But it does not include items like interest, capital gains, rental income, dividends, pensions, unemployment compensation and annuities.